-Manchester City wasteful but march on with 18th straight win – Vanguard
+EPL table: Manchester City defeat Newcastle, Premier League leaders now 15 points clear – Daily Post Nigeria

 |

-Manchester City wasteful but march on with 18th straight win
+Man City wasteful but march on with 18th straight win

 Do you have something awesome to share with the world?
 Click here to share